 I love to have the students use white boards.
 I will say a word out loud and they have to write it on their white board.
 This is a quick and easy way to visually assess who is able to complete the task.
 Use a variety of previous and current phonics skills as a spiral review and assessment.

-The big take-aways of this shift for me is that phonics instruction needs to be consistent, intentional and systematic.
+The big take-aways from this Science of Reading- Shifting the Balance Week 3 for me is that phonics instruction needs to be consistent, intentional and systematic.
 Every teacher needs to follow a scope and sequence, as well as provide a multitude of meaningful opportunities to practice taught skills.
 Whole and small group instruction must be planned out and be consistent.
 And don’t forget the authentic assessment.
 Now, what were YOUR takeaways from this shift?
 And/or what questions do you have?
+I hope you found help and ideas from Science of Reading- Shifting the Balance Week 3.
 Comment below or find me on FB or Instagram to chat!